indragiek/Chip8/README.md

 	let state = try emulator.emulateCycle()

-	// Emulate a single timer tick for the sound and delay timers emulator.emulateTimerTick()
+	// Emulate a single timer tick for the sound and delay timers
+	// Should always be called at 60Hz regardless of the master clock rate emulator.emulateTimerTick()

 	// Pass key events to the emulator.